sushilaceymax/earnings-calendar-spread-bot/README.md

 # Earnings Trade Automation

-Automated trading bot for executing earnings calendar spread strategies using options, with robust risk management and workflow automation.
+Automated trading bot for executing earnings calendar spread strategies using options in a workflow automation.
 Integrates with Google Sheets for trade tracking and Alpaca for order execution.

 ## Features
 - **Automated Earnings Calendar Spread Trading**: Opens and closes calendar spreads around earnings events based on strict screening criteria.